CM4all/qrelay/doc/index.rst

   filesystem), :envvar:`filesystem` (the name of the filesystem) and :envvar:`source` (the device which is mounted here)

+Actions
+^^^^^^^

+The handler function shall return an object describing what to do with the email.
+The mail object contains several methods which create such action objects; they do not actually perform the action.

 The following actions are possible:

 * :samp:`connect("ADDRESS")`: Connect to this address and relay the